a-day-old-bagel/GloVe/README.md

 ### The goal of this fork is to allow for GloVe to be simply and seamlessly integrated into an existing C/C++ project using CMake.
 Anything that does not contribute to this goal has been removed.
-### GloVe will now compile to a single C library (both static and shared versions) instead of several separate executables.
+GloVe will now compile to a single C library (both static and shared versions) instead of several separate executables.

 ## GloVe: Global Vectors for Word Representation

-### The goal of this fork is to allow for GloVe to be simply and seamlessly integrated into an existing C/C++ project using CMake.
-Anything that does not contribute to this goal has been removed.
-### GloVe will now compile to a single C library (both static and shared versions) instead of several separate executables.

 <em>frog</em> nearest neighbors | Litoria             |  Leptodactylidae | Rana | Eleutherodactylus
 -------------------------|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|